spiral-project/daybed/docs/source/fieldtypes.rst

        * *min*: An integer which is the minimum value of the field
        * *max*: An integer which is the maximum value of the field

+It will accept a value that is greater or equal to min and less than equal to max.

 .. code-block:: json